biogk/inducable-defense/readme.md

-# Poisson distribution added
+# 0.2 Poisson distribution added

-Now the model changed.
-We
+Now the model has been changed.
+I simulate the prey as a random event that follows poisson distribution.

+The model can be understood as several processes.
+- 'First impact' kills who have not developed the defence.
+- Wear down the defence of who have it.
+- Who then survive pays the cost.

+Now replacing the a value to the probability of attack at lease once in poisson distribution and add another selection to those who survived, it seems that the optimal probability of inducing a defence only depends on the distribution of attack.
+This is a obvious result, since everything except the probabilities are constants, while the uniform selection seems adding nothing useful.

-# Replication of Frank(1998)
+# 0.1 Replication of Frank(1998)

 This file describes the function file refrankfig1.py